cncf/tag-observability/whitepaper.md

 Alerting on burn rate is a more sophisticated method that will likely yield more actionable alerts.
 First, let's define burn rate and error budgets in more detail.

 Inherent in all SLO definitions is the concept of an error budget.
 By stating an SLO of 99.9%, you're saying that a .1% failure rate (i.e. your error budget) is acceptable for some predefined time (your SLO window).
-"Burn rate is how fast, relative to the SLO, the service consumes the error budget" [8](#references).
+"Burn rate is how fast, relative to the SLO, the service consumes the error budget"<sup>[[8]](#references)</sup>.
 So, for example, if a "service uses a burn rate of 1, it means it's consuming error budget at a rate that leaves you with exactly 0 budget at the end of the SLO's time window.
-With an SLO of 99.9% over a time window of 30 days, a constant 0.1% error rate uses exactly all of the error budget: a burn rate of 1."
-[8](#references)
+With an SLO of 99.9% over a time window of 30 days, a constant 0.1% error rate uses exactly all of the error budget: a burn rate of 1."<sup>[[8]](#references)</sup>

 ![Figure 10](/assets/burn-rate.png)

-> Figure 10 shows errors relative to burn rate.
+_Figure 10 shows errors relative to burn rate._

 | Burn rate | Error rate for a 99.9% SLO | time to exhaustion |
 |-----------|----------------------------|--------------------|